Turning Workshops

 • A one-day course entitled ‘Introduction to Green Woodwork’ which will cover splitting, axing and drawkniving wood as well as using the pole lathe to spindle turn objects such as dibbers or potato mashers.
 (Tutor: Geoff Hannis or Celi McCutcheon)

-• Beginners Bowl turning courses using the pole lathe.
-A more physically demanding day than spindle turning, but still suitable for beginners.
+• 1-day Beginners Bowl turning expereinces using the pole lathe.
+A chance to turn yor own bowl on the pole lathe.
 (Tutor: Geoff Hannis, Flo Hamer or Celi McCutcheon)

-• Plate turning courses using the pole lathe.
-Suitable for pole lathe turners who have made at least one bowl.
-(Tutor: Geoff Hannis)
+• Endgrain Friction Fit Box Turning courses using the pole lathe.
+Suitable for turners who have made at least one cup.
+(Tutor: Yoav Elkayam)

 Please view available courses on the calendar below and click on each for more details of course content.